foenich/docs/docs/ppuc_hardware/index.md

 ![solenoid wiring](../images/hardware/solenoid_wire.png)

 ### Direct LED
 To connect a LED (including rectifier, current limiting resistor and capacitor) you can use a mid power output that closes the circuit to ground (same is true for drivers of the matrix boards wich could also be used).
 Therefore the LED must be supplied with a voltage of typically 6.3 V but 5 V will do as well with slightly reduced brightness.
-You could also use a high power output.
-In that case connect it like a solenoid and don't forget to adjust the PWM in the config file for correct voltage.

 Recommendation for wire cross section is 0.25 mm².
 You can roughly estimate a maximum current of 20 mA per LED.

+<a id="section_pwm_and_leds"></a>
+#### PWM and LEDs
+You could also use a high power output and connect them like solenoids (with adjusted PWM value in the config file).
+In that case usually (depending on your voltage) an additional filter circuit is necessary.
+Unfiltered LEDs may burn if operated with a pulse current bigger than double the rated current.
+So be careful if you want reduce the voltage more than a factor of two.
+Many LEDs have a built in filter (they are called "flicker free" or likewise).
+Unfortunately no technical data is available, so you have to find out yourself.
+For example, the filtered LEDs I used were good at a factor of 4 (25 % PWM at 24 V) but burnt at a factor of 8 (12.5 % PWM at 48 V).

 ![direct led schematic](../images/hardware/direct_led_scm.png)

 ![direct led wiring](../images/hardware/direct_led_wire.png)

 ### LED Matrix
 A LED matrix can only be controlled by the Out_8x10 board.
 Like in the switch matrix every LED must have a diode in series.
 The LEDs are connected to the high-side and low-side switches of the Out_8x10 board.
 Be aware that you need a high supply voltage (20 V) for the matrix as the LEDs are only on for a short time.
+Also be aware that the LEDs must have a filter (usually a resistor and capacitor) inside (called "flicker free" or likewise).
+See also chapter [PWM and LEDs](#section_pwm_and_leds).

 Recommendation for wire cross section is 0.25 mm².
 You can roughly estimate a maximum current of 20 mA per LED.